calebwoods/calebwoods.github.io/_drafts/angularjs-ie9.md

 }
 ```

-For more information on options with grunt-connect-proxy check [this](http://fettblog.eu/blog/2013/09/20/using-grunt-connect-proxy/) blog post.
+For more information on options with [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy), check out [this](http://fettblog.eu/blog/2013/09/20/using-grunt-connect-proxy/) blog post.

 ### Production

 We deployed our Angular application with Nginx as a web server to serve static files.
 In addition to static files, Nginx has great support to proxy to other web servers.
-For our APIs we just need add some location directives to `nginx.conf` file like the example below.
+For our APIs we just need to add some location directives to the `nginx.conf` file like the example below.

 ```nginx
 location /api1 {